samuel-kroger/Maximizing-engagement-in-large-scale-social-networks/README.md

 ## How to run the code?

-In the data directory, you can find all the data used in the paper.
+In the "data" directory, you can find all the data used in the paper.
 Data is also publically avialble at [SNAP](https://snap.stanford.edu/data/) and [Network Repository](https://networkrepository.com/index.php).

 git_images contains the images in the README